centime/xss-paper/README.md

-    explain how it works, why it works, and what it can do demonstrate their potential with a realistic scenario demonstration create a target using an open source project and adding a vulnerability of our own craft a sophisticated payload to execute valuable operations on behalf of the user set up a good vector for our payload to the targeted user profit
+    explain how it works, why it works, and what it can do demonstrate their potential with a realistic scenario demonstration create a target using an open source project and adding a vulnerability of our own craft sophisticated payloads to execute valuable operations on behalf of the user set up a good vector for our payload to the targeted user profit